With windows facing east to catch morning rays of sunshine, our bedroom was beautiful. As you can see, I awoke first.

 Even Ron—who was a devoted fan of FDR—looked disappointed, as seen below...

-Up the narrowly curving stairs (more appropriate in a Swiss Alps chalet), we arrived at the second floor.
+Up the narrowly curving stairs (more appropriate in a Swiss chalet), we arrived at the second floor.
+It is dim and boring.

-The "great president" of our nation—who served 4 unprecedented terms—occupied a small austere bedroom, from birth until he AFTER he graduated from Harvard!
+The allegedly "great president" of our nation—who served for an unprecedented quantity of four terms—occupied a small austere bedroom.
+He occupied that small room from birth until he AFTER he graduated from Harvard!
 OMG!
-It looks rigidly puritanical.
+Seen below, it is rigidly puritanical.

 After FDR's Ivy League graduation, he was finally allowed to sleep in a nicer bed.
-His overbearing mother oversaw his marriage to a distant cousin, a lesbian named Eleanor Roosevelt.
-(The film also hinted at her homosexuality).
-Yes, he oddly married someone who already had his family name.
+His overbearing mother oversaw his marriage to his cousin: a lesbian named Eleanor Roosevelt.
+(The film hinted at her homosexuality).
+Yes, he oddly married someone who already had his family-name.

 Aside from disliking Eleanor's "furniture-building" girlfriends and "equal rights attitude", Sara snootily "looked down" upon Eleanor's side of the Roosevelt family tree (from Long Island)—even though that branch of the family included former American President, Teddy Roosevelt!

-I'm sure Eleanor preferred living in the White House.
+Eleanor preferred living in the White House.
 At Springwood, she and her husband did not share the same bed.
-She slept in a modest side room, adjoining FDR's bedroom (notice his telephones, directly connected to Washington DC).
+She slept in a modest side room, adjoining FDR's bedroom.
+Seen below, notice the telephones in his bedroom.
+They linked directly to Washington DC.

 Speaking of bedrooms, it's true that Winston Churchill and the King & Queen of England visited FDR there, before WWII.
 I'm sure they were shocked—after their grand fanfare arrival in NYC—when they saw how miserly Springwood was.